buda-magenta/hazard_map/how-it-works.md

   <div class="mySlides">
     <div class="numbertext">4 / 8</div>
     <img src="https://buda-magenta.github.io/hazard_map/4.jpg" style="width:100%">
-    <div class="text">In the next time step, there are infected cases in city A and C. People are also getting recovered in these cities.</div>
+    <div class="text">After some time, there are infected cases in city A and C. People are also getting recovered in these cities.</div>
   </div>

   <div class="mySlides">
     <div class="numbertext">5 / 8</div>
     <img src="https://buda-magenta.github.io/hazard_map/5.jpg" style="width:100%">
-    <div class="text">Even though city D and city B were not connected, the infection reaches city B after some time.</div>
+    <div class="text">Even though city D and city B are not connected, the infection reaches city B after some time.</div>
   </div>

   <div class="mySlides">
     <div class="numbertext">6 / 8</div>
     <img src="https://buda-magenta.github.io/hazard_map/6.jpg" style="width:100%">
-    <div class="text">Eventually, the infections has reached in all cities.
-The active cases in all cities has crossed the threshold.
-We use the first time the active cases cross the threshold as a proxy for the associated risk with that city.</div>
+    <div class="text">Eventually, the infection reaches all cities.
+The first time since the outbreak when the active cases cross a threshold is used as a proxy for the risk associated with that city.</div>
   </div>

   <div class="mySlides">